-Information on the process for the Post

-16 Independent Specialist Provider

-Placement Procedure is provided to

-parents, carers, schools, and specialist

-providers.
-This procedure outlines

-the process for new and existing

-placements at an Independent Specialist

-Provider.
-Educational placements are

-commissioned by the Local Authority for

-young people with learning difficulties

-and/or disabilities, who are subject to a

-learning difficulty assessment, who are

-over compulsory school age but under

-the age 25 are available.
+Information on the process for the Post 16 Independent Specialist Provider Placement Procedure is provided to parents, carers, schools, and specialist providers.
+This procedure outlines the process for new and existing placements at an Independent Specialist Provider.
+Educational placements are commissioned by the Local Authority for young people with learning difficulties and/or disabilities, who are subject to a learning difficulty assessment, who are over compulsory school age but under the age of 25.

-Securing Training, Advice and Support for Staff working with Children with SEND
+Securing Training, Advice and Support for Staff working with Special Educational needs and Disabilities